YingxuH/DataSciencePosts/docs/LLM_notes.md

   - the int8 and fp16 matrix multiplication is run in sequential manner rather than parallel manner.
   - fp16 matrix multiplication kernel not optimized for extreme matrix sizes.
   - Interesting view point: int8 matmul might not be much faster than fp16 operations as its difficult to saturate the GPU cores for small models.
 However, int8 still has overhead occured by the offset parameter.

+### QLoRA

+- pay attention that all the frozen parameters are quantized into 4-bit and loaded as 16 bit during matrix operations.
+The newly obtained parameters is only coherent with the 4-bit parameters.
+You can load the obtained model in 16-bit.
+However, any quantization after that will severaly harm the performance.

 ### GPTQ
 GPTQ is dedicated to quantizing the parameters and updating the weights of other precise parameters to achieve minimal loss derivation compared to the original loss.
 Generally, any quantization method, such as 8bit, 4bit, etc., can be applied in this case.